Calling All Advocates!

 My goal that day was to educate the members of the Center’s Healthcare Division about the mission and the great work that is taking place at the OAC.
 At the end of this meeting, I was thanked for my time and efforts and also for my willingness to be a “resource” to the Center on obesity issues.
 I left feeling totally energized and excited.

-We all have our radar up when we read or hear about new policies that unfairly discriminate or limit the rights of the overweight/obese.
+We all have our radar up when we read or hear about new policies that unfairly discriminate or limit the rights of those with excess weight or obesity.
 Those who live in their state’s capital city surely receive a disproportionate amount of information about what the Governor and state legislature are up to.
 Keeping close tabs on changes in health insurance coverage policies for medical weight-loss management or bariatric surgery can be extremely helpful.
 What you do with this information can be of tremendous importance to the OAC.

 The OAC is looking for a few good advocates.
 If you, or someone you know, would like to become an OAC STAR, please visit the “Advocacy” section of the OAC Web site.
-We’ll help you make sure that access to care and the rights of the overweight/obese are protected in your state!
+We’ll help you make sure that access to care and the rights of those with excess weight or obesity are protected in your state!

 About the STAR Program